-Coronavirus (COVID-19) Update 12th August 2020 - The health & wellbeing of all our customers is our absolute priority at SCT.
+Coronavirus (COVID-19) Update 27 November 2020 - The health & wellbeing of all our customers is our absolute priority at Sheffield City Trust.

 The Arena remains closed for events but is working with Sheffield Teaching Hospitals on a number of initiatives allowing the venue to play a small but important role within the Sheffield community.

 Got a question about any aspect of your visit to the Arena then read on.....